developess/build_a_phoenix_api/README.md

 mix local.hex
 ```

-Then install the phoenix archive
+Then install the phoenix archive:

 ```
 mix archive.install hex phx_new 1.4.14